erenaktuerk/energy-predict/README.md

 Making Predictions

-Once the model is trained, you can use the following code to make predictions:
+Once the model is trained, use the following code to make predictions:

 import pandas as pd
 from app import predict_energy_consumption